ASH Clinical Practice Guidelines

 ASH Guidelines are developed by leading clinical, methodological, and patient experts through a rigorous process to review evidence and write actionable recommendations.
 Our state-of-the-art methodology ensures that they meet the highest standards for trustworthiness and transparency.
 Guideline panels are explicit about how recommendations were determined and open about the quality of evidence that factored into the final decision-making process.

 Browse the existing guidelines below, and learn about guidelines currently in development, including those open for public comment.
-ASH also endorses other clinical guidelines of relevance to practicing hematologists.
+ASH also reviews other clinical guidelines of relevance to practicing hematologists upon request.

 Ten ASH Clinical Practice Guidelines on Venous Thromboembolism covering prophylaxis for medical patients, diagnosis, anticoagulation therapy, heparin-induced thrombocytopenia, pregnancy, pediatrics, treatment, cancer, thrombophilia, prophylaxis in surgical patients, and anticoagulation in COVID-19 patients.

 Five ASH Sickle Cell Disease Guidelines covering cardiopulmonary and kidney disease, cerebrovascular disease, transfusion, transplantation, and pain management.